amandabee/CUNY-data-storytelling/syllabus.md

 **6 | Oct 09: Pitching, Presenting, Visual Encoding**
 Integrating the presentation: Hype, HTML/CSS
 Annotating the data, Interactivity
-Note: Amanda Hickman will be out for the second hour
 Workshop: Pairs of teams work with each other to discuss pitches.
 Discussion: storyboards